|principles of systematics and nomenclature||general system and phylogeny of insects||systematics of Ephemeroptera|

 Cladoendesis (κλάδος + ἔν-δεσις = "branch-linking") is a method of phylogeny analysis by means of creating a classification, in which each phylogenetic branch is represented by a holophyletic taxon, each non-resolved area of phylogenetic tree is represented by a plesiomorphon, and all taxa (holophyletic and plesiomorphons) are supplied with own names; diagnosis of each taxon is supplied with references to diagnoses of higher taxa, so that characters of all taxa are formulated as hiearachically connected (linked) ones.

 Cladoendesis is apposed to matrix methods of phylogeny analysis, in which characters are at first inputted into a rectangular matrix and than calculated by these or that mathematical programs.
-The matrix methods contradict the modern evolutionary theory (in spite of the fact that this theory is wordily recognized by all apologists of the matrix methods), being based not on scientific theories, but poorly on philosophical-political approaches of Popperism, such as concepts of "opened society", "falsification", "parsimony" and others.
+The matrix methods contradict the modern evolutionary theory (in spite of the fact that this theory is wordily recognized by all apologists of the matrix methods), being not based on any scientific theories.

 Cladoendesis is a direct continuation of that traditional method of phylogeny analysis, which had been created much before the evolutionary theory and which had generated the evolutionary theory and the concept of phylogeny.
 This method is that all data are recorded in a form of classification, in which all characters are attributed to hierarchically subordinated taxa.
 New data are inputted into the already existent classification, which is expanded and worked out while new information is accumulated, and is corrected while errors are revealed.
 In order to fulfil this function, classification should be able to hold all newly obtained facts and allow to find them easily.
 Principles of classification elaborated by Linnaeus and Latreille have partly served solution of this problem: thanks to them, accumulation of data have reached such a high level, which allowed to create the evolutionary theory and to reconstruct that part of phylogeny which we recently known.
 However, the principles of systematics and nomenclature existent before 1999, limited the classification by a set of artificial absolute ranks, and because of this did not allow to input data about all that hierarchically subordinated phylogenetic branches, which had been revealed.
 For solution of this problem, I had elaborated a rank-free nomenclature, more exactly – a system of two nomenclatures ("dual nomenclature system"), which, being non-contradicting both to the generally accepted International Code of Zoological Nomenclature and to the traditions in usage of names of higher taxa, allows to supply with monosemantic names an unlimited number of taxa in unlimited number of hierarchical levels (Êëþãå 1999 , Kluge 1999 , Êëþãå 2000, Kluge 2009a, 2010ñ ).